po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/04-Stu_Hello-Variable/README.md

 - "My name is Abdul."
 - "I have 3 pet(s)."
 - "Fun fact: I like pineapple on my pizza."

-* Now, go to the console and check it out!
-Did the introduction for Partner A appear?

-* Next, reassign the values of the variables to equal Partner B's response.
+* Finally, reassign the values of the variables to equal Partner B's response.

-* Open up the console again.
-Has the introduction changed?
-If you wanted to see Partner A's introduction again, how might you do that?

 ## 💡 Hint